+'''

 object trousers;

+'''

 This is a variable declaration.
-This requests a little portion of the computer's memory from the driver, and that portion of memory is exactly big enough to hold a MUD object regardless of what kind of object it actually is.
+It requests a little portion of the computer's memory from the driver, and that portion of memory is exactly big enough to hold a MUD object regardless of what kind of object it actually is.

 It doesn't actually have anything in it yet though - we first have to set its contents through what is known as an assignment.
-All variables are defined at the top of whatever function they happen to be in (more on this later) - so they go before any other code in your setup.
+All variables are declared at the top of whatever function they happen to be in (more on this later), so they go before any other code in your setup.
 They are usually assigned later in the code - so while the variable declaration occurs at the top of the code, we'll put something into that variable after we've done all the rest of the setup for the NPC:

 '''

 #include <armoury.h>

 inherit "/obj/monster";

 void setup() {

 object trousers;

+set_name( "beefy" );

+set_short( "Captain Beefy" );

 '''